seap-udea/iWander/README.md

 Zuluaga et al. (2017) for assesing the origin of interstellar small bodies (asteroids and comets).

-The package include a series of databases and tools that can be used in general for studying the dynamics of an interstellar vagabond object (small-body, interstellar spaceship and even stars).
+The package include data and tools that can be used in general for studying the dynamics of an interstellar vagabond object (small-body, interstellar spaceship and even stars).

 If you use or adapt the package for any scientific purpose please refer to this paper:

-> Zuluaga,Sánchez-Hernández, Sucerquia & Ignacio Ferrin, A general
+> Zuluaga,Sanchez-Hernandez, Sucerquia & Ignacio Ferrin, A general
 > method for assesing the procedence of an interstellar small body:
 > the case of 1I/´Oumuamuaa (1I/2017 U1),
 > [arXiv:1711.09397](https://arxiv.org/abs/1711.09397).